TOM: Coast to coast and floorboards to shingles, this is The Money Pit Home Improvement Show. I’m Tom Kraeutler.

-LESLIE: But you don’t "re going to have to" do it alone.
+LESLIE: But you don’t have to do it alone.

 END HOUR 2 TEXT

-( Copyright 2019 Squeaky Door Production, Inc. No portion of this record or audio datum may be reproduced in any format without the express written permission of Squeaky Door Product, Inc .)
+( Copyright 2019 Squeaky Door Make, Inc. No fraction of this transcript or audio document is also available are described in any format without the express written permission of Squeaky Door Creation, Inc .)